zilishen/documentation/content/nms/admin-guides/rbac/assign-roles.md

 ## Before You Begin

 This topic assumes you have already created users or user groups that can be assigned roles.
-If you need to complete these steps, chooseß one of the links below:
+If you need to complete these steps, choose one of the links below:

 - To create users, follow the instructions in the [Set Up Basic Authentication]({{< relref "/nms/admin-guides/authentication/basic-authentication.md" >}}).
 - To create user groups, follow the instructions in [Getting Started with OIDC]({{< relref "/nms/admin-guides/authentication/oidc/getting-started-oidc.md" >}}).